 This is a one-day invitation-only event where the world’s top big-wave surfers tackle some of the biggest and most dangerous waves on earth.
 Some waves have been seen as high as 60 feet (a 6-story building) and their crashing impact can be recorded on the Richter scale.
 Read about the 50-60 foot waves on 1/19/18.

-The one-day event will be held sometime between 1/3/18-2/28/18 on 24-hour notice which will be given once the organizers determine exactly when the waves will be at their biggest & best.
+The one-day event was scheduled to be held sometime between 1/3/18-2/28/18 on 24-hour notice which was to have been given once the organizers determined exactly when the waves reached their biggest & best.
 One place to keep current on the precise date once selected and is on the World Surf League website.
 We’ll also let you know on our hiddenSF events page when the news arrives that first heats are scheduled.

 This 24-hour notice gives the contestants time to fly in from around the world to compete at Mavericks near Pillar Point Harbor in Princeton by the Sea.
 The location is a few miles north of Half Moon Bay and about 30 minutes south of San Francisco and 30 minutes east of San Mateo (both assuming no traffic which can get jammed, especially on weekends).
 See map below.